Samourai-Wallet/samourai-dojo/README.md

 * Default option relies on the local bitcoind and makes you 100% independent of Samourai Wallet's infrastructure.
 This option is recommended for better privacy.

 * Activation of bitcoind as the data source:
-  * Edit /keys/index.js and set "indexer.bitcoind" to "active".
+  * Edit /keys/index.js and set "indexer.active" to "local_bitcoind".
 OXT API will be ignored.

 * Activation of OXT as the data source (through socks5):
-  * Edit /keys/index.js and set "indexer.bitcoind" to "inactive".
+  * Edit /keys/index.js and set "indexer.active" to "third_party_explorer".

 * Main drawbacks of using your local bitcoind for these imports:
   * This option is considered as experimental.